ziselsberger/terraform_intro/Intro.md

 > Validate, commit & push your changes.
 > Run terraform plan -> What will be changed?

+- Can we switch the datalake-private-endpoints definition from "id = name" to "name = id"?
+What would change?

 > Run terraform apply.

 ## Create & use modules